-Councils are hard at work making their digital touch points accessible, partly due to the impending deadline on September 23rd 2020 imposed by the EU Directive 2018.
+Councils are hard at work making their digital touch points accessible, partly due to impending deadline on September 23rd 2020 imposed by the EU Directive 2018.
 Web accessibility is a wide spectrum of many different types of media and information sources.
 It includes both websites, documents, apps – covering all touch points can be challenging without proper planning and understanding of the WCAG 2.1 guidelines.

 We sat down with Darren Everden, Assistant Director (IT and Transformation), Gravesham Borough Council, to learn how their Digital Team are making waves to include every citizen in the council’s online activities.